The history of the nightclub at the CN Tower

 It all sounds rather goofy now, but in the early years Sparkles was an important place.

-Not only did it attract a steady weekend nightclub crowd, but it was one of the city's most desirable event venues, playing host to all manner of affairs, including the first year anniversary party for the First Choice Celebrity Channel, sardonically reported on by Citytv in the clip below.
+Not only did it attract a steady weekend nightclub crowd, but it was one of the city's most desirable event venues, playing host to all manner of affairs, including the first year anniversary party for First Choice, sardonically reported on by Citytv in the clip below.

 Perhaps it Sparkles worked well in the early '80s because it was so perfectly of its time.